Yami-no-karuro/Arduino-HTTPClient/readme.md

 **POST** request.
 The `client_post` function accepts 4 parameters:

-- `server`, the remote IP address or domain name.
+- `server`, the remote IP Address or Domain Name.
 - `port`, the remote port.
 - `params`, the `application/x-www-form-urlencoded` POST parameters.
 - `num_params`, the number of POST parameters.